Null37/snow-crash/level00/resources/level00.md

 - what  is this machine:
-from uname and lscpu we know that ubuntu 32bit with old(End of Lif) virsion ubuntu : ubuntu 12.04 precise pangolinI t was officially released on April 26, 2012
+from uname and lscpu we know that ubuntu 32bit with old(End of Life) virsion ubuntu : ubuntu 12.04 precise pangolinI t was officially released on April 26, 2012

 ![uname/lscpu](https://cdn.discordapp.com/attachments/1164485225875783701/1164485411192721488/image.png?ex=6543628d&is=6530ed8d&hm=578e0fbcad7a73dac3e72469b3d6387075dd77f642d34821a096ff573c936696&)